 Installing lags.
-If lags are used to connect roofs, use pilot holes and use appropriately sized washers.
+If lags are used to connect roofs, use appropriately sized washers, countersink the fastener heads and fill the countersink holes with putty or caulk to prevent shingles from sinking into the holes over time.

 When to use metal straps.
 If a ridge vent will be installed, use straps instead of a continuous cap.